I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/video/ns-video-_vposversioninfo.md

 Specifies the minor version number of the operating system.
 For example, for Windows 2000, the minor version number is zero.

+`BuildNumber`

+Specifies the build number of the operating system.

 `ServicePackMajor`

 Specifies the major version number of the latest Service Pack installed on the operating system.
 For example, for Service Pack 3, the major version number is three.